 Relay Feature: Relay nodes receive and retransmit messages, enabling a larger network as messages are relayed from node to node.
 Depending on power source and computational ability, a node may take on this feature.

-Proxy Feature: Proxy nodes enable transmitting and receiving mesh messages between GATT and Bluetooth mesh nodes.
+Proxy Feature: Proxy nodes enable transmitting and receiving mesh messages between GATT and Bluetooth Mesh nodes.
 A node with this role needs a solid power source and computational resources.

 Some nodes are more complicated than others and consist of multiple independent parts called elements.
 Each node has at least one element, known as the primary element, and may have additional elements (Figure 3).
 Elements are composed of entities that define a nodes’ functionality and the condition of the element.
 A light bulb, for example, has one element with two functions: